microsoft/fluentui/packages/react-compose/etc/react-compose.api.md

 // @public (undocumented)
 export type PropsOfElement<E extends keyof JSX.IntrinsicElements | React.JSXElementConstructor<any>> = JSX.LibraryManagedAttributes<E, React.ComponentPropsWithRef<E>>;

-// Warnings were encountered during analysis:
-//
-// lib/types.d.ts:35:5 - (ae-forgotten-export) The symbol "Extendable" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)